About

 SASKIA BEUDEL is a writer and critic.
 She first trained as a visual artist, and writes across a number of genres.

-In 2022 she was awarded a Copyright Agency Fellowship for Non-Fiction Writing and a Creative Australia grant to complete her fourth book.
+She was awarded a Copyright Agency Fellowship for Non-Fiction Writing and a Creative Australia grant to complete her fourth book Peaking: One Hundred and Eleven Days on Two Wheels (May 2026).

-Saskia is the author of non-fiction works A Country in Mind: Memoir with Landscape and Curating Sydney, and the novel Borrowed Eyes.
+Saskia is the author of non-fiction works A Country in Mind: Memoir with Landscape and Curating Sydney (with Jill Bennett) and the novel Borrowed Eyes.
 Her books have been shortlisted for the NSW Premier’s Literary Awards, a Dobbie Award and the Adelaide Festival Awards for Literature.
 Her essays, reviews and scholarly articles are published nationally and internationally.

-Her essays appear in Best Australian Essays, HEAT and The Iowa Review.
+Her essays appear in the Virginia Quarterly Review, Best Australian Essays, HEAT, Kill Your Darlings and The Iowa Review.

-Her critical work appears in The Saturday Paper, Australian Book Review, ABR Arts, Sydney Review of Books, Artist Profile, Kill Your Darlings and Artlink.
+Her reviews appear in The Saturday Paper, Australian Book Review, ABR Arts, Sydney Review of Books, Artist Profile and Artlink.

 Her scholarly articles are published internationally in edited collections.